jiayuehua/blog/_posts/2019-08-02-the-tough-guide-to-cpp-acronyms.md

 "Argument-dependent lookup."
 See ["What is ADL?"](/blog/2019/04/26/what-is-adl/) (2019-04-26).

+## ADT

+"Abstract data type"; that is, any class type with which the user interacts only via a high-level ("abstract") interface.
+In C++, thanks to [linguistic interference](http://www.glottopedia.org/index.php/Interference) from other meanings of the word "abstract," you might see "ADT" used specifically to refer to STL-style class templates, such as `std::priority_queue`; that is, any class template which is parameterized ("abstracted") over an open set of parameter types.

+All ADTs are also _user-defined types_ (UDTs).
+Due to confusion over whether library types such as `std::string` were or were not "user-defined," the paper standard has mostly stopped using the term "UDT" in favor of "[program-defined type](http://eel.is/c++draft/definitions#defns.prog.def.type)."
+`std::string` is not a "program-defined type."

 ## BMI, CMI

 "Binary Module Interface."
 Just as .cpp files are compiled into .o files, and some compilers provide